 Delighted that WHAT FIRE was longlisted for The Laurel Prize for 2022.
 Huge congrats to the long- and shortlisted poets, particularly Kiwi poet Rebecca Hawkes.

-So happy to have a poem in BEST NEW ZEALAND POEMS, a terrific annual anthology, and a great way to meander through recent New Zealand poetry.
+Very happy to have a poem in BEST NEW ZEALAND POEMS, a terrific annual anthology, and a great way to meander through recent New Zealand poetry.
 Kate Camp is the editor this year.
 My poem comes from my latest collection, WHAT FIRE.

 Afterlives, the most recent novel by the new Nobel Laureate, Abdulrazak Gurnah, is excellent.
 I discovered it recently—living in Berlin and looking for more stories about German colonial history—and I’ve been buying copies for friends.
 So I was delighted to see Gurnah win the Nobel this week!

 This also prompted my first piece in Norwegian, in the excellent Vagant.

 Time for a little poetry launch in Berlin.
 Postponed due to a thunderstorm, but at last happening on the afternoon of the 23rd of October.
 Hinemoana’s new book, Funkhaus, is magnificent.
 Buy it wherever you are, and please do join us on the 23rd if you’re in town.

 I had a lovely conversation with the novelist Nuala O’Connor at Politics & Prose.
 Grateful to Nuala, Politics & Prose, Tin House, and our terrific event sponsors, the Embassy of Ireland, Georgetown Irish Studies, and Solas Nua.
 You can watch the video here.

 I have a poem up at The Friday Poem for The Spinoff.
 Cheers to the editor, Chris Tse.

 April 19, 2021